trang-nguyenn/Algorithms/UnionFind/readme.md

 Main function:
 + find_root: like recursive
 + union 2 nodes: need to travel all the way to their roots to make the connection
-+ print out all the elements in the trees
++ print out all the union group in the trees

 We need to travel up and down in the "union tree" to find and get what we want.